mourarias/node-slb/README.md

 - Update mechanism, like votes and such

 ### Objectives:
-- Highly configurable leaderboard
+- Highly configurable leaderboard (ETC - 20/07)
-- Realtime update
+- Realtime update (ETC - 20/07)
 - Filters
 - Other data processing
 - Expansible properties based in existing